 Every seafarer who joins a ship knows that each ship has a well-stocked medical locker for eventualities on board, along with a designated officer, mainly 2nd officer, who looks after these supplies and administers them under the supervision of the master.

-Some medicines which come under the category of drugs, in medical terms, are stored in a poison locker either in medical chest or in ship master’s safe.
-The medical chest needs to be kept stocked up at all times and the medical officer maintains a medical register and narcotics register and account for each medicine administered on board.
-There is a ship captain’s medical guide which guides the Ship Master and his subordinates through several common ailments.
+Some medicines which come under the category of drugs, in medical terms, are stored in a poison locker either in the medicine chest or in a ship master’s safe.
+The medical chest needs to be kept stocked up at all times and the medical officer maintains a medical register and narcotics register and accounts for each medicine administered on board.
+There is a ship captain’s medical guide that guides the Ship Master and his subordinates through several common ailments.
 The medicines on board should be as per WHO Scales.

 So if we have everything on board to take care of all illnesses, is there really a need for a seaman to carry his own stock of medicines?
 Actually speaking, No!

-Medical pharmacy has grown leaps and bounds and a range of medicines have hit the market.
-Some of these medicines like antibiotics are broad spectrum and can take care of a large number of infections.
-Compared to these we are still stocking on ships the WHO scales of age old medicines such as Tetracycline, Erythromycin, Penicillin etc. all based on certain chemicals used for the past several decades without any up-gradations The ship officer will always subscribe to medicines as per WHO scales and in contrast the seaman on board carries the latest drugs and supplies advised to them by his or her family physician.
+The medical pharmacy has grown leaps and bounds and a range of medicines have hit the market.
+Some of these medicines like antibiotics are broad-spectrum and can take care of a large number of infections.
+Compared to these we are still stocking on ships the WHO scales of age-old medicines such as Tetracycline, Erythromycin, Penicillin etc. all based on certain chemicals used for the past several decades without any up-gradations The ship officer will always subscribe to medicines as per WHO scales and in contrast the seaman on board carries the latest drugs and supplies advised to them by his or her family physician.

-The results are thus disastrous for a shipping owner when unprescribed drugs or undisclosed illnesses affecting sick seamen cause huge financial losses, loss of reputation etc. if a ship is deviated for accidental hospitalization to a port of refuge.
+The results are thus disastrous for a shipping owner when unprescribed drugs or undisclosed illnesses affecting sick seamen cause huge financial losses, loss of reputation etc. if a ship deviates for accidental hospitalization to a port of refuge.

 - Discard all MBBS clinics and engage reputed diagnostic clinics that have a chain pan respective country

-- Upgrade WHO scales to include latest pharmaceutical drugs
+- Upgrade WHO scales to include the latest pharmaceutical drugs

 - Destroy all expired medicines and drugs on board with proper photographs and make log entries of the same